Jonathan-Underwood/ID-lit-review/README.md

 If you use or adapt this software for academic, clinical, teaching, or research purposes, please cite the repository or archived release:

-Underwood J. ID Weekly Literature Digest: an automated infectious diseases literature surveillance workflow.
+Underwood J. ID & GIM Weekly Literature Digest: an automated infectious diseases and general internal medicine literature surveillance workflow.
 2026.
 Available from: https://github.com/Jonathan-Underwood/ID-lit-review

 ## Disclaimer